University of Arkansas–Fort Smith Scholarships (2025–2026)

 Does Honors add time to my degree?
 No. Requirements add no more than 7 credits beyond the bachelor’s plan.

 What’s the deadline?
-Priority deadline is usually November 15, with final decisions in January.
-Always verify the current year’s timeline.
+Priority deadline is November 15, with final decisions typically in January.
+Always verify the current timeline with Honors staff.

 Does every Honors student receive the scholarship?
 Most admitted students are offered generous funding, but amounts vary.
 Admission is the gateway to being considered.